NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 The files are derived from up to 18 years of DATSAV3 hourly weather data originally archived at the U S National Climatic Data Center.
 The weather data is supplemented by solar radiation estimated on an hourly basis from earth-sun geometry and hourly weather elements, particularly cloud amount information.
 The IWEC CD-ROM is available from ASHRAE.

 The Department of Energy has licensed the IWEC data from ASHRAE.
-Our license with ASHRAE allows us to: “Distribute versions of the individual IWEC files in converted format suitable for EnergyPlus (EPW).
-Make the EnergyPlus versions of the IWEC files available to users at no cost via this EnergyPlus web site.”
+Our license with ASHRAE allows us to: "Distribute versions of the individual IWEC files in converted format suitable for EnergyPlus (EPW).
+Make the EnergyPlus versions of the IWEC files available to users at no cost via this EnergyPlus web site."
 All 227 locations in the IWEC data set are available for download in EnergyPlus weather format.

 The IWEC source data is © 2001 American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE), Inc., Atlanta, GA, USA. http://www.ashrae.org/ All rights reserved as noted in the License Agreement and Additional Conditions.